RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 ```
 rosrun ur3_ros_assignment_2 gripper_service_client.py
 ```
-The client part needs to be added in you statemachine so you can control it from your statemachine.
-YOU CAN NOT SEE THE GRIPPER WORKING IN RVIZ.
+The client part needs to be added in you statemachine so you can control it from your statemachine. **YOU CAN NOT SEE THE GRIPPER WORKING IN RVIZ.**

+# Deliverables for the assignment:

-# Things you need to build:
+## Things you need to do:

 - A statemachine to preform diffrent steps
 - Add the gripper service to your statemachine.